vikejs/vike/README.md

 #### Server-side Routing VS Client-side Routing

-You can choose between two routing strategy you can use:
+You can choose between two routing strategy:
  - Server-side Routing (for simpler architecture)
  - Client-side Routing (for faster and animated page transitions)